Fritzcoding/DevOS/README.md

-# DevOS Lite
+# DevOS

-DevOS Lite is a desktop assistant for developer workflows.
+DevOS is a desktop assistant for developer workflows.
 It runs as an Electron app with a floating Shimeji-style launcher and provides:

 - Code Fixer for clipboard snippets, single files, or small codebases
 - Environment Builder for detecting project stacks and running reviewed setup commands